Find Nursing Colleges

 Fairfield, CT

-Sacred Heart University did quite well in this year’s ranking of the most popular places for nursing students to get a doctor’s degree.
-It came in at #8 on the list.
-Sacred Heart is a medium-sized private not-for-profit school located in the suburb of Fairfield.
+Sacred Heart University landed the #8 spot in the 2023 rankings for the most popular doctor’s degree nursing programs.
+Sacred Heart is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 About 97% of the students majoring in nursing at the school are women while 3% are male.